 Other pharmacologic treatments include the following:

 Diet has a small effect on outcome.
-A high-carbohydrate, high-protein diet may help to maintain an anabolic state and prevent activation of gluconeogenesis.[10]
+A high-carbohydrate, high-protein diet may help to maintain an anabolic state and prevent activation of gluconeogenesis.[15]
+Fasting should be avoided.
+The ketogenic diet is an absolute contraindication and has been shown to worsen the acidosis to a life-threatening range.[3]
 A dietary log should be completed to help evaluate dietary manipulations and to ensure compliance.

 Acute decompensation during illness requires admission to the hospital and management of the acidosis with hydration and intravenous bicarbonate.
 The patient must be supplied with adequate carbohydrates.